 Before you rent a place, go look at it.
 Walk around the entire apartment and the building.
-All apartments must be in good condition before a landlord rents them.
+An apartment must be in good condition before a landlord rents it.

-- Use our Moving in Checklist (Form 1) for tips about what to check out and questions to ask as you walk around. - Use the Housing Code Checklist (Booklet 2) to spot problems.
+- Use our Moving In Checklist (Form 1) for tips about what to check out and questions to ask as you walk around. - Use the Housing Code Checklist (Booklet 2) to spot problems.
 Also ask current tenants about the landlord.
-Does she make repairs?
+Does the landlord make repairs?
 Have they had problems?

-Protect Yourself Get Receipts
+Protect Yourself

-- Only pay the landlord cash if they can give you a receipt right away. - Get a receipt for any money you pay the landlord.
-If the landlord does not give you one, use our Rent Receipt (Form 2). - If you pay a security deposit, the landlord must give you a receipt within 30 days.
-If she does not, use Security Deposit and Last Month's Receipt (Form 4). - Get all agreements in writing. - Read your lease carefully before signing it.
+Only pay the landlord cash if they can give you a receipt right away.

+Get a receipt for any money you pay the landlord.
+If the landlord does not give you one, use our Rent Receipt (Form 2).

+If you pay a security deposit, the landlord must give you a receipt within 30 days.
+If they do not, use Security Deposit and Last Month's Receipt (Form 4).

+Get all agreements in writing.

+Read your lease carefully before signing it.
+See Handout 1B: Leases.